Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/server/security.md

 ﻿---
-title: SSL Endpoints
+title: Security
 weight: 4
-description: 'Host GenHTTP via SSL/TLS endpoints and enable client certificate authentication.'
+description: 'Security considerations and configuration options for GenHTTP applications.'
 cascade:
   type: docs
 ---

+This page summarizes security considerations and configuration options when running GenHTTP applications.

+## General Considerations

+GenHTTP is designed to be used as an application server behind a reverse proxy, and therefore does not provide built-in DoS protection (such as IP connection limits or Slowloris prevention).
+However, compared to many other web service frameworks for C#, it is hardened against - and explicitly tested for - typical attack vectors such as request smuggling, header injection, or malformed chunk attacks.

+If you would like to run your GenHTTP application without a reverse proxy in front of it, consider using the [Kestrel-based engine](../engines/) instead.

+## Encryption

-To add a SSL/TLS secured endpoint, you can use the overload of the `Bind()` method:
+To add an SSL/TLS secured endpoint, you can use the overload of the `Bind()` method:

 ```csharp
 var certificate = X509CertificateLoader.LoadCertificateFromFile("./mycert.pfx");